 These companies reap the benefits of a streamlined, efficient, and fair sourcing process, ensuring significant cost savings (e-auctions generally provide savings of >10% compared to previously negotiated prices).

-There are six main types of e-auctions companies can use:
+There are six main types of e-auction examples companies can use:

 Let’s take a look at each one and discuss their advantages and disadvantages.